How to Heal Self-Doubt With Self-Compassion

 Imagine you’ve just finished a job interview.
 You really want this job.
 But, as you leave the room, the emotional storm begins.
 You start thinking of all the reasons why you won’t get chosen.

 “I bet I looked nervous.
 I had to explain why I was let go from my last job.
 I’ve put on all this weight….”

-You endure a barrage of negative thoughts for a while.
+You beat yourself up with negative thoughts for a while.
 If you can relate to this way of talking to yourself, you’re not alone.

 Self-esteem is the way you think about yourself.
 It’s based on your internal sense of worth.
 Self-esteem is also commonly referred to as:

 If you think poorly about yourself often, you may suffer from low self-esteem.
 Common signs of struggles with low self-esteem include:

 - Saying negative things to yourself (berating yourself)

 - Feeling unable to accept compliments from others

 If you are struggling, you might experience sad, depressed, angry, and anxious emotions.
 You may feel embarrassed or ashamed more than you need to.
 If it’s hard for you to take criticism, you may struggle to take part fully in activities and interactions with people the way you want to.